freenas/freenas-docs/userguide/tasks.rst

    Cloud Sync Status

-The cloud sync :guilabel:`Status` indicates the state of the currently running cloud sync or the result of the last cloud sync.
-Clicking the :guilabel:`Status` entry shows the cloud sync task logs and includes an option to download the task log.
+The cloud sync :guilabel:`Status` indicates the state of most recent cloud sync.
+Clicking the :guilabel:`Status` entry shows the task logs and includes an option to download them.

 Click |ui-add| to display the :guilabel:`Add Cloud Sync` menu shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.